AI ENABLEMENT ADVISORY

 Outdated playbooks produce the wrong diagnosis and the wrong fix.

-80% of AI adoption programs fail because they follow the old model.
-Leaders apply new mental models built for deterministic technology to generative and agentic AI.
-The result is wasted resources, lost time, and a loss of market share to competitors who figured it out first.
+80% of AI efforts don’t meet their goals.
+Leaders apply previous deterministic approaches to generative and agentic AI.
+The result is wasted resources, lost time, and lost market share to competitors who figured it out first.

 ROOT CAUSE #3